Skip to main content

 The Metabolic Link to Cancer

-Metabolic health is one of the largest modifiable drivers of cancer risk.
+Metabolic health is 1 of the largest modifiable drivers of cancer risk.

 • Insulin is a growth signal: chronically high insulin (hyperinsulinemia) tells cells to grow and divide.
 That creates an environment where some cancers thrive.